selldone/translate/README.md

 # Business OS Translation

 **Community Volunteers ❤** - Translation files of Selldone (Dashboards, Shops, Applications, ...)

-[Business OS](https://selldone.com), The next evolution step of commerce services from e-commerce platforms to something with no-theme, no-plugin, and no-code.
-100% visually!
+[Business OS](https://selldone.com), The next evolution in commerce services will be a platform that allows users to create and manage their online store without the need for coding or the use of themes and plugins.
+This platform will be completely visually based, enabling users to create and customize their store simply by dragging and dropping elements into place.
+This will make it easier for users to set up and manage their online store, allowing them to focus on growing their business rather than worrying about technical details.

 ## How submit a change?

 **English** is the original language of selldone.

 1. Add a change request here.
-2. OR, Send original + corrected version to @SelldoneInc (Twitter) or lang@selldone.com.
+2. OR, Send the original and corrected versions to @SelldoneInc on Twitter or to lang@selldone.com .
-3. OR, Create new issue.
+3. OR, Create a new issue.

 ## Business OS / Build, Manage, and Scale Your Business Visually

-We believe one person can make a change in the online humanity era, even who has no enough money, even has no tech experience, even has no bank account to pay the bills; we do it by creating a one-of-a-kind platform, the all-in-one, no-code commerce platform with enterprise-grade tools to act as a most reachable operating system on the internet.
+At Selldone, we believe that anyone can make a difference in the digital age, regardless of their financial resources, technical expertise, or access to a bank account.
+That's why we have developed a one-of-a-kind, all-in-one platform that allows anyone to create and manage an online store without any coding experience.
+Our platform provides enterprise-grade tools and is designed to be the most accessible operating system on the internet, empowering anyone to achieve their goals and make a positive impact in the online world.

 [**Selldone® - Business OS**](https://selldone.com/store-builder)

 ![Free ecommerce platform and custom community builder](https://cdn.selldone.com/app/contents/official-pages/store-builder/mockupboldfeaturesjpgcf839a27e0aeae46d4a4de1253108e42.jpg)

 ## Supported languages

-- **Dashboard**: Selldone management suite for merchants.
+- **Dashboard**: The Dashboard is a management suite for merchants on Selldone.
-- **Shop**: Storefront and customers panel.
+- **Shop**: The Shop is the storefront and customer panel for an online store.
-- **Backend**: Emails, invoices, server-side messages, and errors.
+- **Backend**: The Backend includes emails, invoices, server-side messages, and errors.

 | Code  | Language         | Dashboard | Shop | Backend | Fully Human Translation |
 |-------|------------------|:---------:|:----:|:-------:|:-----------------------:|